adityashrivas000-oss/landsat-alert-nexus/README.md

 Build the complete working frontend now.
 Do not ask for clarification.
 Do not build backend features.           build within cridet

-This project was built with [Lovable](https://lovable.dev).

-## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/b5701bb6-ea31-41de-9b12-4eb6fa5953c9).

 - **Ship faster**: describe what you want to build and Lovable handles the code.
 - **Stay in sync**: every change made in Lovable is committed straight to this repository.